5 Things to do While Waiting for an Autism Evaluation

 Number two is to gather your child’s information.
 Putting all of your child’s medical records and previous developmental or behavioral evaluations your child has received in one folder is a good way to stay organized.
 Bring the folder and notes with you when you attend the evaluation.

-The next thing you should do to prepare is to learn what to expect at an evaluation.
-Some evaluations are run by a specialist, and some are done by a developmental pediatrician or even psychologist.
+The next thing you should do to prepare is learn what to expect at an evaluation.
+Some evaluations are run by a specialist, and some are done by a developmental pediatrician, or even psychologist.
 Learn about how the evaluations work and direct interaction between the provider and your child so you do not feel overwhelmed.

 No matter the evaluator, the process should include a play-based and very structured assessment known as the Autism Diagnostic Observation Schedule.
 As a parent at that time, you will be asked questions about your child’s behavior development.